atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

   </tbody>
 </table>

-3. Has the agency provided disability program staff with sufficient training to carry out their responsibilities during the reporting period?
+##### 3. Has the agency provided disability program staff with sufficient training to carry out their responsibilities during the reporting period?
 If “yes”, describe the training that disability program staff have received.
 If “no”, describe the training planned for the upcoming year.

 > Answer: Yes

-**The EEO Director will research and schedule disability training for the Access Board team.**
+_The EEO Director will research and schedule disability training for the Access Board team._

-### B Plan to ensure sufficient funding for the disability program
+#### B Plan to ensure sufficient funding for the disability program

 Has the agency provided sufficient funding and other resources to successfully implement the disability program during the reporting period?
 If “no”, describe the agency’s plan to ensure all aspects of the disability program have sufficient funding and other resources.

 > Answer: Yes

-**The EEO Director has initiated discussions with the Access Board regarding the need for funding for disability training and the related programs.**
+_The EEO Director has initiated discussions with the Access Board regarding the need for funding for disability training and the related programs._

-## Section III: Program Deficiencies In The Disability Program
+### Section III: Program Deficiencies In The Disability Program

 <table id="t30" class="data">
   <tbody>